 One drawback is the fact that harvesting mature sweetgums is often ill-advised or expensive as these trees generally grow very well on the swamp edges and in river bottoms, which are difficult to access during winter.
-This issue could have been solved by a research team from the
+This issue could have been solved by a research team from the University of Georgia.

 The researchers developed hybrid sweetgum with improved growth rate and denser wood when compared to the natives.
 This hybrid sweetgum was produced by crossing American sweetgums with their Chinese cousins and is capable of producing fiber all through the year.

 Scott Merkle, professor in UGA's Warnell School of Forestry and Natural Resources, stated that these hybrid sweetgum trees have immense potential to produce paper and bioenergy.